-There's an innate spirituality across many if not all Afro-Caribbean cultures and many of us spent long, long, long Sundays in the church every week whilst growing up.
+A common through-line I’ve seen is that the seed is watered very often in one particular environment - I am talking about the church.
+There's an innate spirituality across many, if not all, Afro-Caribbean cultures and many of us spent long, long, long Sundays in the church every week whilst growing up.

 But there are also those who come from a more classical background such as Chioma Uma whose background is that of a classical pianist, but she brings that innate building block of rhythm and soul into the way she constructs music all the time.
 Partnered with her perfect pitch and theoretical knowledge, she becomes a musical powerhouse.

-Good teachers will build confidence in your strengths and cover and train weaknesses, Making you a more rounded artist. you're not going to be good at everything, and that's ok.
+Good teachers will build confidence in your strengths and cover and train your weaknesses, ultimately making you a more well rounded artist.
+You're not going to be good at everything, and that's ok.
 A lesson everyone has to learn.

-I struggled a lot with singing, something as a black musician many people find surprising, singing is one of the only classes I have ever really broken down in but the ethos that everyone can sing was instilled in me from the first day.
+I struggled a lot with singing, something that as a black musician many people find surprising, but singing is one of the only classes where I really ever broke down.
+However, the ethos that everyone can sing was instilled in me from the first day.
 I found my entry point through genres I was comfortable with, learning what my voice could and couldn't do, and watching those with completely different voices from my own singing.

-Diversity is something I’ve talked about a lot, even going as far as writing my dissertation in it.
+Diversity is something I’ve talked about a lot, even going as far as writing my dissertation on it.
 People often ask how do you increase and promote diversity?

 Outreach is an important part, without the resources I was able to get access to I truly would not have even considered drama school.
-Witnessing first hand how the intersection of class and race can break spirits and rob the industry of talent that is yet to be published.
+I have witnessed first hand how the intersectionality of class and race can break spirits and rob the industry of fresh talent.

 There are curious, talented, and enthusiastic seeds out there waiting to flourish.